p15r/nix-tresorit/README.md

-A Nix Flake that creates an FHS environment for Tresorit allowing it to be installed from the [official source](https://tresorit.com/download) without the worry about Tresorit being dynamically-linked and self-updating.
+A Nix Flake that creates an FHS environment for Tresorit.
+This allows Tresorit to be installed from the [official source](https://tresorit.com/download) without the worry about it being a dynamically-linked, self-updating binary.

 # Installation Steps
-1. Install Tresorit (use default path suggested by installer!):
+1. Install Tresorit (use default path (`$HOME/.local/share/tresorit`) suggested by the installer!):
    ```bash
    curl \
      -fL -o tresorit_installer.run \